 I have this uncanny ability to wake up at unearthly hours without setting any alarm clocks.
 At 4.30am, I was out of bed.
 On the balcony outside, was a thermos flask.
 Bakso Man must have left it there when we were asleep.
 I tore open the lids of the cup noodles and made breakfast.
 While the noodles were soaking in the hot water, I woke the little one up.
 He quickly changed out of his pajamas and pulled on a fleece jacket.
 After breakfast, we packed all our things and headed off towards Jemplang.
 I would have loved to say goodbye to Bakso Man, but that would mean waking him up on a cold morning.

 The sun was soon up.
-We missed sunrise over the caldera.
+We missed sunrise over the caldera, due to our slow progress.
 I grabbed his backpack from him and hoped that he would catch up.
 He remained far behind me.
 Sunlight had already flooded the entire caldera floor when we arrived at Jemplang on the southern part of the crater rim.
 He rushed into the ranger’s office and sat down.
 I paid the national park entrance fees.
 One of the more senior officers remarked that the kids today are no longer the kids we were.

 Sunblock applied, we headed off to a very bumpy concrete path leading to the caldera floor.
 A little detour to the left brought us onto the savanna.
 It was a vast stretch of greenery thanks to the thick and tough grasses that carpeted the rolling caldera floor.
 We gasped.
 This was really teletubbyland.